 International medical and scientific societies have always had “virtual offices” because the staff could never be in all places where the members, leaders and other stakeholders are located.
 Today’s advances in information technology have transformed the way international societies communicate, network and disseminate their message.

-International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director and is transitioning the society from their previous management company in Texas to her Virtual Office in New Jersey,USA and Regensburg, Germany.
-Please visit the website we recently designed for more information: www.isdp.org The first order of business is to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission and online programming.
+International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director, changing management of the society from their previous management company in Texas to her Virtual Office in New Jersey,USA and Regensburg, Germany.
+Please visit the website we recently designed for more information: www.isdp.org The first order of business was to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission, online programming and video presentations for presentation at the annual meeting.
 The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
 The society holds annual meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
 The ISDP strongly supports and encourages young scientists with travel awards, networking and meeting events designed specifically for the students.

 Society for Molecular Imaging, (2002 – 2006) Served as the founding Executive Director as the society’s membership grew from 200 – 1,250 full, student & industry members and meeting attendance grew year on year from 650 to 1,250 participants.
 Organized their annual meetings in San Francisco, St. Louis, Cologne, Germany and the Big Island, Hawaii with each meeting drawing increased attendance, abstract submissions, support from industry and adding to the Society’s financial reserves while becoming the “internationally renowned platform for reporting on the most important advances in molecular imaging”(Christopher Contag, PhD, President of SMI from 2002-2003).
 Managed the society with a Virtual Office, with both a German and Texas base, until the society began having joint meetings in 2007 with a clinically oriented affiliated society.
 As of 2011, the joint meeting became the merged World Molecular Imaging Society, WMIS.
 In 2014, I was contracted to design interest group web portals for the Early Stage Professionals in Molecular Imaging Sciences www.micareer.wmis.org (an online career portal) and the Managers of Molecular Imaging Laboratories (MOMIL) www.momil.wmis.org as well as setting up a Virtual Meeting Web Portal www.virtualmeeting2014.wmis.org.